 - Once the cookie layer is finished baking, pour the cheesecake batter on top.
-Return to the oven and bake for 20 minutes then remove from oven and reduce the oven temp to 325 degrees F.

 - Remove the remaining cookie dough from the fridge and drop by the spoonful on top of the cheesecake layer.

-- Cover the dish loosely with aluminum foil and return to the oven for an additional 25-30 minutes.
+- Cover the dish loosely with aluminum foil and return to the oven for an additional 40-45 minutes.

 - When finished the cheesecake will still be only slightly jiggly.
 Allow to cool at room temp for at least 30 minutes, and then in the fridge until completely cool before slicing.